pgRouting/pgrouting/README.md

 ## Branches

-* The *master* branch has the development of the next micro release
+* The *main* branch has the development of the next micro release
 * The *develop* branch has the development of the next minor/major release

 For the complete list of releases go to: